GuneyOzge/GuneyOzge/README.md

 Here’s what I enjoy working on:

-   - 🔎 Querying and analyzing data using SQL
+   - 🔎 Querying and analysing data using SQL

    - 📊 Generating reports and performing ad-hoc data analysis

    - 📈 Building interactive dashboards with Tableau

-   - 📑 Analyzing and reporting data using Google Sheets and Excel
+   - 📑 Analysing and reporting data using Google Sheets and Excel

-   - ⚡ Optimizing queries and working with data models & database design
+   - ⚡ Optimising queries and working with data models & database design

 ## [📚 Projects](#projects)